mewza/avfft/README.md

 to me at least, but I suppose that's subjective, though I do have a very refined sound engineer hearing.

 The input/output is 100% compatible with PFFFT so you can just drop replace PFFFT if you like.
-I made Zita Convolver work in simd_float8 mode, which was another great accomplishment.
+I made Zita Convolver work with AVFFT in simd_float8 mode, which was a great accomplishment, but need to do more work there maybe I will even release a vectorized Zita, we'll see.

 So what's new in 1.5? and why a sudden version jump?
 I revamped the whole thing, cleaned it up, added my nifty cmplxT<T> class that I made, and added ARM64 asm optimizations but they will only